 Free admission to Vermont State Parks this weekend

 BURLINGTON, Vt.
-(WCAX) - Admission to all of Vermont’s state parks and historic sites is free during Vermont Days this weekend.
+(WCAX) - All Vermont State Parks are free to visit this weekend.

 Copyright 2022 WCAX.
 All rights reserved.